wrike/parallel_retries_runner/README.md

 - **allure_test_runner_provider** — provides Allure integration for JUnitPlatformProvider.
 - **example_project** — the project with set up JUnitPlatformProvider and Allure integration.

-## How to use set up parallel retries
+## How to set up parallel retries

-To add support for parallel retries, you need to specify **test_runner_provider** dependency in the dependencies of **maven-surefire-plugin**.
+To add support of parallel retries, you need to specify **test_runner_provider** dependency in the dependencies of **maven-surefire-plugin**.

 If you use Allure, add **allure_test_runner_provider** dependency.
 It fixes the order of parallel retries in the Allure report.